avkonst/automodel/README.md

 The example app demonstrates:
 - Build-time code generation via `build.rs`
-- Automatic regeneration when YAML files change
+- Automatic regeneration when SQL files change
 - How to use generated functions in your application
+- SQL files with embedded metadata configuration

 ## Library Usage (automodel-lib)